San Bruno Mountain: Topography, geology, climate

-San Bruno Mountain is a part of the Franciscan Formation; diverse types of rocks laid down in the Mesozoic, then uplifted as fault-blocks starting in the Pleistocene; prior to the initial occurrence of the San Andreas transform-fault.
-The formation is centered on present-day San Francisco, composed of small ranges trending northwest-to-southeast from this the peninsula up into Marin County.
+San Bruno Mountain is a part of the Franciscan Formation; sedimentary rock laid down in the Mesozoic, then uplifted as fault-blocks starting in the Pleistocene; prior to the initial occurrence of the San Andreas transform-fault.
+The formation is centered on present-day San Francisco, composed of small ranges trending northwest-to-southeast from the peninsula up into Marin County.
+The southern face of the mountain has a concealed fault-zone (the "Hillside" zone) several hundred feet wide through the mixed substrate, running along a nearly straight course from the prominence behind Kennedy Elementary School into the Bay at Oyster Point and Point San Bruno.